 * President hopes Democrats can defy odds in mid-terms

-* Party in power usually loses seats in middle of presidential term
+* Party in power usually loses seats in middle of

 * Needing Republicans, Obama may temper his message